-Uncommitted credit -We have uncommitted credit lines at many of our international subsidiaries for immaterial amounts.
+Foreign uncommitted credit -We have uncommitted credit lines at many of our international subsidiaries for immaterial amounts.
 We utilize these facilities to provide a more efficient daily source of liquidity.
 The effective interest rates depend upon the local national market.